 Maddalena is able to throw light on Marco Bello’s innocence but instead of telling Cosimo in his absence she goes to Ugo who tells her to supress the information.
 We discover through flashbacks it is he who killed Giovanni all those years ago.

 Giovanni di Bicci de’ Medici’s vision had extended beyond his own lifetime but Ugo had not agreed with many of his actions, especially the part he played in tearing Lorenzo away from the love of his life Bianca and her child who died at his hands.
 It’s all come back to haunt him and it’s why he poisoned the grapes and watched Giovanni die.

 Ugo goes to see Cosimo who is totally unaware of his involvement before the annual procession of the Magi is about to take place.
 He comforts him by telling him you have not become your father.
 You are a far better man than your father ever was.

 We are left with the image of the Medici family all taking part in the procession, including Ugo.
 Lucrezia who tells Contessina she’s finally with child and if it’s a boy Piero and I will call it Lorenzo.

 The acting, the production and the costuming of this series has been outstanding, although it’s sad the producers chose to invent fictional events when the Medici family’s real story is in itself so well documented and exciting.

 As the Medici: Masters of Florence parade through Florence we can see the dome on the Duomo is once again, under architect Filippo Brunelleschi’s guidance, soaring ever upward.
-They certainly left their mark not only on the history of Florence but on the freedoms and lifestyle we enjoy today.
+The Medici certainly left their mark, not only on the history of Florence, but also on the freedoms and lifestyle we enjoy today.

 Carolyn McDowall, The Culture Concept Circle, 2017